Driving Toward In-Vehicle LANs

 As digital transformation continues to create the need for a flexible, agile network, traditional tethers to the central office have all but vanished.
 Physical boundaries continue to decrease in importance, and organizations of all types require constant and dependable in-vehicle connectivity to keep up with changing business imperatives and to engage with their customers outside traditional venues.
 Dependable mobile connectivity keeps vehicles on the road longer, helps enterprises better manage their fleets, and allows businesses and organizations to better serve their customers.

-For mobile enterprises that can't afford downtime, 4G LTE networking offers a reliable, secure, and cost-effective means to ensure always-on connectivity.
-Of course, the transportation sector and in-vehicle connectivity present challenges not found in a traditional office environment.
+For mobile enterprises that can't afford downtime, Of course, the transportation sector and in-vehicle connectivity present challenges not found in a traditional office environment.
 For instance, traveling along bumpy roads, traversing service areas, and powering devices using a vehicle battery are all factors that require special consideration and planning.
 In-vehicle networking solutions should take into account all aspects of virtual and physical layouts, as well as anticipated usage.
 For many, this means deploying a single LAN to make these connections and optimize their usage.

 Organizations are deploying network connectivity in fleet vehicles for a whole host of reasons.
 Internet of Things (IoT) systems now make it possible to update and track inventory automatically.
 GPS tracking gives businesses the ability to identify the locations of their fleet vehicles, as well as to monitor stops, watch for unnecessary trips and mileage, and recognize safe drivers -- all from a remote location using cloud-based software.